 1.)
 4 weeks – stopping the downward spiral.Initially, the core objective of a turnaround executive is, to stop the downward spiral, the company may be in.
 This falls into two areas:

-Creating financial stabilityFinancial stability, to support day-to-day operations is core, to operate the firm.
+Creating financial stabilityFinancial stability, to support day-to-day operations is the core, to operate the firm.
 Solutions can include:

 - Access to additional funding: In terms of loans or equity investments of the shareholders, to fund the turnaround.

-- Reduction of existing and future liabilities (accounts payable / short term OPEX): Applying for subsidies, switching to short-time work, deploying cost saving programs (with immediate impact), negotiating and settlement of liabilities with debt owners.
+- Reduction of existing and future liabilities (accounts payable/short term OPEX): Applying for subsidies, switching to short-time work, deploying cost-saving programs (with immediate impact), negotiating, and settlement of liabilities with debt owners.

 - A growth perspective (beyond the turnaround) is relevant for investors not to look for alternative investment opportunities and execute a divestment; for suppliers, to perceive even a distress company as relevant account and invest also in the business relationship.

 - Future-oriented with drive for innovation, is relevant (also) for customers and employees, to find themselves being serviced with / being part of a dynamic and further evolving product offering, where going concern is not at stake.